-Staff should have an understanding of 'Sexting' - which is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
+Staff should understand 'Sexting' - which is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
 It includes nude or nearly nude images and/or sexual acts.
 It is also referred to as 'youth produced sexual imagery'.
 (UKCCIS, 2016) and should be guided by the document, 'Sexting - How to respond to an incident'. (available on MyConcern).